thruthesky/easy_packages/easychat/README.md

 - `/chat/rooms/<room-id>`: This is the path of chat room data.

-- `users`: the uid list of users who joined the chat room.
+- `users`: This is a Map of users who joined the room.
+The key of this map is the uid of the user.
+The value is boolean.
+If it's true, the user subscribed the chat room.
+If it's false, the user has unsubscribed the chat room.

 ### Chat message